SAP-samples/teched2022-DA261/exercises/database_explorer/ex3/README.md

     ![](images/StatementHelpPanel.png)

-    *Links are provided to the SAP Help documentation as well as metadata about the tables being used.*
+    *Links are provided to the SAP Help documentation as well as metadata about the tables, views procedures, or functions being used.*

 5. Resource consumption metrics of the executed SQL statement is available in the **Messages** tab.